Thinking of joining the Army? Want to know what it takes and what types of jobs in the Army are available? Get the lowdown in this fact sheet.

-Active Duty is similar to working at a full-time civilian job.
-You will have your own Military Occupational Specialty (MOS) and you will fill a specific role within your unit.
-Your length of service may range from two to six years.
-Active duty members fall into two general categories: enlisted personnel and officers.
+Active duty is similar to working at a full-time civilian job.
+You will have your own military occupational specialty (MOS), and you will fill a specific role within your unit.
+Your length of service may range from 2-6 years.
+Active-duty members fall into two general categories: enlisted personnel and officers.

-Enlisted Soldiers are the backbone of the Army, with each member having his or her own specialized training and filling a role within his or her unit.
+Enlisted soldiers are the backbone of the Army, with each member having his or her own specialized training and filling a role within his or her unit.
 Officers are the Army's leaders.
-They guide enlisted Soldiers during missions and provide the know-how and expertise to get the job done.
-Active duty service terms typically last two to six years.
-Deployment can last up to a year, but the length may vary depending on a unit's specific mission.
-Soldiers are eligible for a two-week Rest and Relaxation (R&R) leave after six months of deployment.
+They guide enlisted soldiers during missions and provide the know-how and expertise to get the job done.
+Active-duty service terms typically last 2-6 years.
+Deployment can last up to a year, but the length may vary, depending on a unit's specific mission.
+Soldiers are eligible for a two-week rest and relaxation (R&R) leave after six months of deployment.

-Army ROTC – Army Reserve Officers' Training Corps (ROTC) allows students to enroll in elective leadership and military courses at colleges and universities.
-At graduation, ROTC cadets are commissioned as Second Lieutenants.
+Army ROTC -- The Army Reserve Officers' Training Corps (ROTC) allows students to enroll in elective leadership and military courses at colleges and universities.
+At graduation, ROTC cadets are commissioned as second lieutenants.
 For more details, see the ROTC section in this article.

-Direct Commission – Direct commission provides leaders in professional fields like law, medicine and religion the opportunity to become Army Officers.
-At completion of an Officer training program, they are commissioned at a rank determined by their career branch.
+Direct Commission -- Direct commission provides leaders in professional fields, such as law, medicine and religion, the opportunity to become Army officers.
+At completion of an officer training program, they are commissioned at a rank determined by their career branch.

 Serving in the Army Reserve is similar to working a part-time job.
 You can live where you want, focus on your civilian career and stay close to your family.
-You will also have access to many of the benefits of active duty Soldiers, but your time spent on duty is greatly decreased.
-In the Reserve, you will spend one weekend a month in training and two weeks a year attending a Field Training Exercise (FTX).
-Soldiers in the Army Reserve may be called to Active Duty to provide their expertise.
-Your service in the Army Reserve may range from three to six years, depending on your Army Reserve job.
+You also will have access to many of the benefits of active-duty soldiers, but your time spent on duty is decreased greatly.
+In the Reserve, you will spend one weekend a month in training and two weeks a year attending a field training exercise (FTX).
+Soldiers in the Army Reserve may be called to active duty to provide their expertise.
+Your service in the Army Reserve may range from 3-6 years, depending on your Army Reserve job.

 Below is official information about specialized careers in the Army.